BFO-Mappings/PROV-to-BFO/PROV/README.md

 ### Release
 * Release files are indicated with `-directmappings` prefix in the file names.
 These are edited and annotated directly, and imported in the Editor's file for development and testing.
+* Turtle (.ttl) versions of the release are not currently automatically built in order to ensure precise formatting, but RDF/XML versions could be automatically built from the Turtle versions.